Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 Frequently asked questions

 Does Washington have a state income tax?
-Washington has enacted one, but it is not scheduled to take effect until January 1, 2028; today, Washington has a capital gains excise tax and no broad current individual income tax.
+Not in 2026.
+Washington has enacted a 9.9% income tax (ESSB 6346), but it is not scheduled to take effect until January 1, 2028.
+Today, Washington has a capital gains excise tax and no broad personal income tax on wages.

 What is Washington's income tax rate?
 The capital gains tax is tiered: 7% on the first $1 million of gain above the deduction, and 9.9% on gain above that.
 The new individual income tax effective in 2028 is a flat 9.9% on income above the $1 million standard deduction.